When can the exchange of contracts occur in purchase conveyancing in Great Baddow and am I required to be at the conveyancers branch?

-My wife and I own a semi-detached Victorian house in Great Baddow.
-Conveyancing lawyer represented me and National Westminster Bank.
-I happened to do a free search for it on the Land Registry database and there are a couple of entries: one for freehold, another for leasehold with the exact same address.
-Is it worth asking National Westminster Bank to clarify?
+Me and my brother own a semi-detached Edwardian house in Great Baddow.
+Conveyancing solicitor acted for me and Chelsea Building Society.
+I did a free Land Registry search last week and there are a couple of entries: the first freehold, the second leasehold under the exact same address.
+I'd like to know for sure, how can I find out??

-You need to read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
-The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Great Baddow and other areas of the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with mortgage companies.
-You can also check the position with the conveyancing solicitor who conducted the conveyancing.
+You should assess the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Great Baddow and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with mortgage companies.
+You can also question the position with the conveyancing practitioner who completed the work.